grassynull33/project2-game/README.md

 Equilibrium is a first person virtual reality adventure game with real-time database connection and a companion web app.
 Our Firebase connection is integrated with a MySQL database and Sequelize, an object relational mapper for MySQL.
 The functionality of the web app works closely with encrypted C# data.

+## Getting Started
+### How to Use the Web App:
+- Live link to companion web app: https://equilibrium-game.herokuapp.com/
+- The web app has many dynamic features that add to the gameplay experience such as a history log of all items picked up, a WebGL map of the in-game environment, an achievements module, and a wiki of all possible items.
+It's also got more experimental (in-progress) features such as a slot minigame and a virtual store.
+Please check it out and give us feedback in the guestbook!

+### Prerequisities for Web App:
+#### Dependencies
+- bcrypt-nodejs
+- body-parser
+- cookie-parser
+- express
+- express-handlebars
+- express-session
+- firebase
+- firebase-admin
+- gravatar
+- method-override
+- morgan
+- mysql
+- nodemon
+- passport
+- passport-local
+- sequelize
+- sequelize-cli

+### How to Play the Game:
+- WASD-Standard controls for Windows/Mac/Linux platforms and press E for interacting with objects.
+Tab for toggling inventory view.
+- VR Only: Look down at a 30-degree angle to move forward.
+Look up at a 30-degree angle to stop movement.
+Operate controls with either Samsung Gear VR’s headset control-pad, ‘tap’, to interact with object.
+Press bluetooth controller to pick up item.

+### Prerequisities for Game:
+#### For Windows/Mac OS X/Linux (Minimum Requirements)
+- OS: Windows 7 and higher (64 bit only) / Mac OS X 10.5 / Ubuntu Linux, version 10.10 or later
+- Processor: AMD Phenom II X2 550, 3.1GHz | Intel Pentium G4400, 3.30GHz
+- Memory: 1 GB RAM
+- Graphics: Integrated Graphics Card
+- DirectX: Version 9+
+- Network: Local
+- Additional Notes: For Windows 7, service pack 1 is required

+#### VR (Minimum Requirements)
+- Samsung Gear VR
+- All requirements that come with Gear VR (Compatible Devices Only)

 ## Screenshots
 ### Map of Game Environment (Web App):
 ![screenshot 2017-05-23 13 25 23](https://cloud.githubusercontent.com/assets/21274043/26374795/636b01ba-3fbb-11e7-9c74-694d09adad49.png)